KiT-Maverik/svitlo/README.md

 - **Investment scouting.** Innovation funds use the platform as a discovery layer for founders, ideas, directions worth backing early.

-- **Humanity's knowledge archive.** Journalists, philosophers, and researchers treat the platform as a living record of emergent human thought — the archive of minds that almost went unseen.
+- **Humanity's Knowledge Archive.** Journalists, philosophers, and researchers treat the platform as a living record of emergent human thought — the archive of minds that almost went unseen.

 <h3 align="center">User</h3>